Felmingham: Geography

-Felmingham falls within the constituency of North Norfolk and is represented at Parliament by Duncan Baker MP of the Conservative Party.
-For the purposes of local government, the parish falls within the district of North Norfolk.
+According to the 2021 census, Felmingham has a population of 517 people which shows a decrease from the 561 people recorded in the 2011 census.

 Felmingham is situated along Weavers' Way, a 61 mi footpath between Aylsham and Great Yarmouth.
 The footpath roughly follows the disused trackbed of the Aylsham-Yarmouth route of the Midland and Great Northern Joint Railway.

+Felmingham is along the B1145, between King's Lynn and Mundesley.

 St. Andrew's Church

-Felmingham's parish church is dedicated to Saint Andrew and was rebuilt in the Eighteenth Century on the site of previous worship.
+Felmingham's parish church is dedicated to Saint Andrew and was rebuilt in the Eighteenth Century on the site of an earlier church.
+St. Andrew's is located on Church Road, within the village, and has been Grade II listed since 1955.

 The font is made from Purbeck Marble and the church features a brass monument to Robert Moone who died in 1591.
 St. Andrew's also features numerous examples of stained-glass windows with some salvaged from the demolished St. Philip's Church at Potter Heigham with further depictions of the Ascension and the Coronation of the Virgin installed by William Morris and Geoffrey Webb.
 St. Andrew's has a peal of nine bells in the belfry and a hand-carved screen commissioned for the Millennium depicting scenes from the New Testament.